udaypydi/mvp-social/README.md

 - Social Network Marketing Analysis.

 # Editor

-- Basic template editing
+- Basic template editing.

 - Provide Simple Template to Start with (A blank template).

 - Add background, template, elements tab.

 - Add canvas and render templates on the canvas.

 - Manage editor state through recoil.

 - use grapejs for editor as a POC.

 - add social network integrations plugins.

 - Allow grapejs to stretch full screen on load and show sidebar.

 - Integrate social accounts.

 - Add once and post everywhere.

 - 60 days refresh token for all social accounts.

 - Facebook, Twitter, Instagram Integration.

-- OAuth and password manager
+- OAuth and password manager.

 - Predefined templates.